TiagoMSSantos/MobileRT/README.md

 - [x] Add CI / CD support from github (actions) for the Google Test unit tests
 - [ ] Remove repeated code
 - [ ] Remove unnecessary casts

+### Docker
+- [x] Make a docker image with MobileRT
+- [ ] Add models to the docker container
+- [ ] Use docker compose to launch multiple containers and distribute the load

 ### Documentation
 - [x] Improve README